 They usually glow when they are forward biased.
 The forward current is the critical determinant of the intensity of the lighting diode.
 You need to pass sufficient forward current for the display to glow with full intensity.

-You will find two types of 7 segment display: a common Cathode and a Common Anode.
+You will find two types of 7 segment displays: a common Cathode and a Common Anode.
 The internal structure of both is nearly the same.
 The only underlying difference is the standard terminals’ LEDs polarity.
 For a common cathode, all of its LEDs’ negative charges are connected.
-The typical anode has all of 7 segment LEDs anodes aligned together.
+The typical anode has all 7 segment LEDs anodes aligned together.

 For the cathode display, all the connections of the LED segments align together to GND.
 You should apply logic 1(HIGH) signal to the individual anode to illuminate every segment.
-In the common anode, LED connections join together to logic 1.
+In the common anode, LED connections to join together to logic 1.
 To illuminate the respective segment, apply ground, LOW, Logic 0 signal to the cathode of a particular element.

 Now that you understand the 7-segment display let’s begin to wire it up with Arduino.